rahulbordoloi/Enhanced-Analytic-System-for-Smart-University-Assistance/README.md

 # BeFriend-The Guide (6th Sem Minor Project)
-An Ongoing Project, a part of the Academic Minor Project of the 6th semester.
+A part of the Academic Minor Project of the 6th semester.

 1> This project aims to ease the daily routine queries and difficulties faced by students new to the KIIT campus.
 It would ensure the prediction of the professions that can be pursued